brh55/brh55/README.md

   <img height="20" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/nodejs/nodejs.png">
 </code>

 Hi I'm Brandon Him, a self-taught developer currently living in Philadelphia, but professionally, I'm a solutions engineer at [@apollographql](https://github.com/apollographql), where I help large organizations learn and leverage the supergraph.
-Honestly, I used to be quite active on Github, but a bit absorbed with caring for a tiny human, and enjoying life outside of the metaverse.
+Honestly, I used to be quite active on Github (achieved over a 1M+ downloads on my projects!), but now I tend to dabble on things I find interesting.

 While I try my best to maintain all of my open-source repositories, all it takes is a star and a follow to give me a little motivation :).